wso2/docs-open-banking/en/docs/develop/consent-core-service.md

  - Updates existing consent statuses and deactivate their account mappings
  - Creates an audit record for the consent update
  - Creates a new authorizable consent
+ - If periodical job for consent expiration is enabled, In order to make consent eligible for expiration,
+    - `consentResource.getConsentAttributes()` need to be appended with `ExpirationDateTime` attribute with UTC timestamp.

 ``` java
 DetailedConsentResource createExclusiveConsent(ConsentResource consentResource,